madelinemmiller18/geonews_femicide/README.md

 ## source data
 Source dataset is available at: https://doi.org/10.22029/jlupub-19573

-## unvavailable report datasets
+## process
-Datasets pulled from the source data were too large to include in this repository, but can be recreated by:
-1. Downloading the files from source dataset: NewsIndex_f32.7z, CommonCrawlNews.db
+1. Downloading the files from source dataset at https://doi.org/10.22029/jlupub-19573:
-2. Running scripts in repository_data_pull folder of this repository

-Our project used the highest embedding precision available.
-However, reduced embeddings are available for the source data, and can be used (with tradeoffs in precision).
+   a.
+NewsIndex_f32.7z (Our project used the highest embedding precision available.
+However, reduced embeddings are available for the source data, and can be used (with tradeoffs in precision).)
+   b.
+CommonCrawlNews.db
+3. Running scripts in repository_data_pull folder of this repository to get raw query data
+4. Use topkresults.py to pull topk from different queries, perform manual annotation, and select high performing query
+5. Run samples_manual_tagging_script.ipynb to pull samples from selected query for manual annotation
+6. Run threshold.ipynb to evaluate cosine distance thresholds
+7. Run create_csv_thresholds.py to apply selected thresholds
+8. Use files in geodata_analysis to run geodata analysis

 ## repository structure
 ```